Linaro/aerology/book/src/chapter_1.md

  * stack usage by thread, with the `stacks` subcommand
  * backtraces by thread, with the `backtrace` subcommand
  * and general purpose queries beginning with global variables, with the `query` subcommand

-This book in structured as a case study of a particular bug, and will assume familiarity with both Zephyr and TF-M, where appropriate.